umd-lib/archelon/README.md

 GitHub (or a vulnerability scanner such as "bundler-audit"), may report that this application is vulnerable to CVE-2015-9284, due to its use of the "omniauth" gem.
-More information about this vulnerablity can be found at:
+More information about this vulnerability can be found at:

 [https://github.com/omniauth/omniauth/wiki/Resolving-CVE-2015-9284][cve-2015-9284]

-As configured, this application uses CAS for authenication.
+As configured, this application uses CAS for authentication.
 As the application does not use OAuth it is not vulnerable to CVE-2015-9284.

 ## Action Cable